VadimDueck1990/de.hhn.gnss_rtk_rover_suite/README.md

 This project was developed in the context of my bachelor's thesis for the Applied Computer Science degree programme at Heilbronn University.

-It is a sofware suite consisting of a backend application, which runs on the microcontroller Raspberry Pi Pico W RP2040 an a frontend android application
+It is a sofware suite consisting of a backend application, which runs on the microcontroller Raspberry Pi Pico W RP2040 and a frontend android application

 It is used to perform high precision GNSS measurements using Real-Time-Kinematics(RTK).

 The backend project is located in the /de.hhn.gnss_rtk_rover directory.
 The frontend project is located in the /de.hhn.gnss_rtk_rover_client_android directory.
-In the /Evaluierung directory is the test raw data, which was used in my bachelor thesis The firmware and the reset file for Pi Pico W is located in the /pi_pico_w_firmware directory
+In the /Evaluierung directory is the test raw data, which was used in my bachelor thesis.
+The firmware and the reset file for Pi Pico W is located in the /pi_pico_w_firmware directory

 ### __2. Requirements__